mrdoob/three.js/threejs/lessons/threejs-lights.md

 This article is part of a series of articles about three.js.
 The first article is [three.js fundamentals](threejs-fundamentals.html).
 If you haven't read that yet and you're new to three.js you might want to consider starting there.
 The
 [previous article was about textures](threejs-textures.html).

-Let go over how to use the various kinds of lights in three.
+Let's go over how to use the various kinds of lights in three.

 Starting with one of our previous samples let's update the camera.
 We'll set the field of view to 45 degrees, the far plane to 100 units,